allegro/blog/_posts/2024-01-01-embed-multicolor-icons-using-a-single-DOM-element.md

 - cacheable,
 - easily embeddable.

-## Can we do better than we did so far?
+## Can we do better than we’ve been doing so far?

 Could the Web platform be so vast that it has some uncharted territories?
 At least, that was the case until recently.